rahul051296/small-talk-rasa-stack/data/data.md

 - your homeland is

 ## intent:smalltalk.agent.ready
-- are you ready
+- are you ready?
-- are you ready right now
+- are you ready right now?
-- are you ready today
+- are you ready today?
-- are you ready now
+- are you ready now?
-- are you ready tonight
+- are you ready tonight?
-- were you ready
+- were you ready?
-- have you been ready
+- have you been ready?

 ## intent:smalltalk.agent.real
 - you are real